mikegerber/test-nvidia/README.md

 * TensorFlow 2.3.0 using CUDA Toolkit 10.1

 This is only for pip-installable TensorFlow, not self-compiled nor Anaconda.
 We also did not test other TensorFlow versions.
+Note that these are the CUDA *Toolkit* versions, not the CUDA version the driver supports (reported by `nvidia-smi`).